 Professor Kim Vandiver

 Professor Kim Vandiver of MIT is the dean of undergraduate research and a professor of mechanical and ocean engineering.
 He is one of the foremost authorities on the dynamics of offshore structures and flow-induced vibration and is a member of the faculty of the MIT-WHOI joint program in Oceanography/Applied Ocean Science and Engineering.
 Prof Vandiver is also founder and director of the Edgerton Center at MIT, which was started in 1992 to provide resources for students doing hands-on educational projects, including some in developing countries.
 He is also director of MIT’s Office of Experiential Learning.

 Dr Hayden Marcollo

-Dr Hayden Marcollo is a Principal Engineer and Director at AMOG Consulting and spearheads the AMOG Group of Companies R&D efforts.
+Dr Hayden Marcollo is a Principal Engineer and Director of Research and Development at AMOG, spearheading the AMOG Group of Companies’ R&D efforts.
 Dr Marcollo has a PhD in offshore engineering, and held a postdoctoral research position at MIT, which included both physical and numerical modelling of subsea systems.
 Dr Marcollo’s more recent experience includes the design of floating systems including mooring and naval architecture aspects and project managing large FEED studies.